 “Folks frequently experience confusion at the idea that I am a multi-faceted disabled artist,” she says.
 “I found that when I shared my political work about biopharmaceuticals, or shared sculptures, folks would be less interested in diving into the multiple aspects of my practice.”

-Before the coronavirus pandemic, Franklin unveiled her debut solo exhibition in the U.S., New Psychedelia of Industrial Healing, at the Tribeca gallery King’s Leap in New York City.
+Before lockdown, Franklin unveiled her debut solo exhibition in the U.S., New Psychedelia of Industrial Healing, at the Tribeca gallery King’s Leap in New York City.
 The radical showcase explored the “bio-ethics and social responsibilities of treating people who live with disabilities” through immersive pieces.
 The artwork captured the autobiographical daily rituals that she and so many others follow to treat genetic diseases while challenging domesticity.
 Franklin refers to these practices as “bio-ritualistic”, which is also an embodiment of biopharmacology and biocitizenship.
 Behind closed doors during lockdown, the edible piece has undergone the full process of organic degeneration.

 Around that time, we spoke to Franklin about disabled folks reclaiming digital spaces, what self-care should actually look like, and how ables can be better allies going forward.
 Since then, she took a mandatory break from Instagram to focus on recovery after falling extremely ill.
 (Her confirmed list of rare diagnoses includes Systemic Juvenile Idiopathic Arthritis, endometriosis, spondylitis, two blood disorders, PTSD, and many other chronic issues.)
 Franklin is currently getting her health back after leaving Vancouver and settling into a new home.
 Scroll down to digest the full conversation and get to know the artist behind @hot.crip.

 What motivated you to start the @hot.crip account?